WELCOME TO BOICEVILLE COTTAGES!

 - Be mindful of service dogs and their owners.
 Service dogs will have vests on and are trained to help their owners live with ease.
 Please respect the fact that even though these dogs are beloved by their owners and very happy doing what they are trained to do, they are not pets.
 Service dogs are working dogs trained to do specific things to enable their owners to live as normally as possible.
 Some service dogs are trained to warn their owners when people, objects, or animals are approaching, and to warn those approaching to keep their distance.
 Other dogs must not be allowed to approach service dogs — even to "meet and greet".
 Understand that if an owner of a service dog says, "Please do not approach my dogs", or "Please do not try to pet my dogs", they're not being rude!
 And this is in no way a judgement on you or your dog.
 This is simply a way to keep everyone happy and safe.

-CLEANING COPPER COUNTERS & MAINTENANCE REQUESTS
+CLEANING COPPER COUNTERS & NOT SMOKING

 To clean your kitchen's copper counters: Many residents have recommended Bar Keepers Friend, or, for an all-natural option, lemon and salt, or a flour paste with vinegar and salt.
 Here's a good DIY guide for the all-natural option.